patwong/battedball3/README.md

 uses python's numpy, scipy, plotly, and mpld3 libraries

+battedball.py is the parser and a script in main() that sends data to the plotter. bbp2 uses the mpld3 libary, bbp3 uses plotly.

 # what it does
 some interactive plots to visualize players' batted ball performance. using data from FanGraphs and Baseball Savant (MLB.com)